 |Year||No.||Dividend||UK Pence||ZAR Cents||Record Date||Payment Date|

-*The 2020 Interim dividend will be split equally between a Property Income Distribution ("PID") and non-PID.
+*The 2022 interim dividend will be paid wholly as a Property Income Distribution (“PID”).
+The 2021 final dividend and 2021 interim dividend were split equally between a PID and non-PID.
 No element of the 2019 Final dividend was a PID.

 Dividends Paid Directly to your Bank Account